 However, by starring and being written from the viewpoint of a teenage girl, Yona of the Dawn achieves much more success with the shoujo demographic compared to other action titles.

-While not always the central focus, these will commonly play a part and are usually handled with a lot more care and nuance than seen in shonen manga, which is targeted at young males.
+While not always the central focus, relationships often play a key part and are usually handled with more care and nuance than seen in shonen manga, which are targeted at young males.

 Below are some popular shoujo anime, along with a small description of their plot.
-As you can see, many of them follow similar themes, although some are more fantasy, slice-of-life or have an action element:
+As you can see, while their genres cover fantasy, slice-of-life and action, many of them follow similar emotional themes underneath:

 - Sailor Moon – Clumsy student Usagi is suddenly given the responsibility of becoming Sailor Moon, a guardian with the power to protect the world from evil monsters.